bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 ### Storing credit cards

-The payments API allows developers to store a credit card while processing a payment.
+The Payments API allows developers to store a credit card while processing a payment.

 When processing a credit card payment, set `save_instrument: true`.
 The shopper can also store credit cards during checkout.
 If you are using the [Checkout SDK](/stencil-docs/customizing-checkout/checkout-sdk), it can store the credit card as part of the checkout.